colinyjchung/darkdragons/content/post/introducing-the-snack-club.md

 Upstairs, Aranna too, falls prey to the evil masks.
 She starts eyeing everyone's possessions **greedily** and schemes of ways to steal them.
 The two thieves come up, nab two masks with thick bags, and runs.

 With all five adventurers put out, the remaining Gilded Masks escape into the night... causing immense chaos and damage.
 Half the city of Lankhmar falls into an uncontrollable riot... as their worst, most base human urges, manifest via the Seven Deadly Sins.
-It would take three days before the Sorcerer's Guild and Lankhmar's army to regain order in the city.
-During this time, the increased bulgary is enough to destory Igrik, sending him home to the East.
+It would take three days before the Sorcerer's Guild and Lankhmar's army regained order of the city.
+During this time, the increased bulgary is enough to destroy Igrik, sending him home to the East.

 But back in the present --